 Quite a few of you have mentioned how you have been feeling stressed and are trying to stay as positive as possible during this crazy time.
 How do we manage these negative thoughts that come flooding in when we feel stressed?
 And how is this related to the chemicals like cortisol and dopamine in our body? 🤔

-There are two main hormones that effect your stress level, cortisol and dopamine.
-Both of these chemicals can influence your mood. 😔😁
+Two main hormones affect your stress level, cortisol, and dopamine.
+Both of these chemicals can influence your mood.

-Cortisol is part our body's built-in alarm system.
-It's our body's main stress hormone that controls our mood, motivation and fear.
-I'm sure many of you have heard of the flight or fight response, this is our body's natural instinct during high stress situations.
-When stress levels are high this can lead to a number of health problems including; anxiety, depression, headaches, heart disease, problems with digestion, trouble sleeping, weight loss and even negative thoughts!
+Cortisol is part of our body's built-in alarm system.
+It's our body's main stress hormone that controls our mood, motivation, and fear.
+I'm sure many of you have heard of the flight or fight response, this is our body's natural instinct during high-stress situations.
+When stress levels are high this can lead to several health problems including; anxiety, depression, headaches, heart disease, problems with digestion, trouble sleeping, weight loss, and even negative thoughts!

 On the other hand, we have dopamine which is our body's chemical messenger sending signals from our brain to our body.
 So, as you can imagine dopamine is a super important part of the central nervous system controlling functions such as movement, pleasure, attention, mood, and motivation.
 A lot of people know this as the happy hormone that helps create positive thoughts.